easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-First_steps.md

 Command above will switch to Yarn version that is defined in `package.json` in field `packageManager`.

-3. To be able to install private Easy packages, follow [these instructions](https://nodes.easysoftware.com/-/help). (instructions are now for npm but commands are same for yarn)

 ### Building Vue

 Running in the root of platform